mesn1985/msdo.oauth/Readme.md

 ### Configuring the services
 All services are configured to configuration files located in each services project folder, in the folder _ConfigurationFiles_

 By default, a configuration file that should be used with docker compose is provide.
-The file is located in the root folder of each service project.
+The file is located in the folder `ConfigurationFiles` in each service project.
 The file name is _DockerCompose.json_.

 There is also a configuration file for each service, that should be used when deploying the services separate  called _Local.json_